cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/includes/insertSnippets/README.md

----
-title: Insert snippets
----

-## Quick edition of the procedure

 It is possible to define an unlimited number of snippets and to recall them directly in the procedure by typing it's abbreviation.

 All the reagents can also be inserted by entering `r` followed by the reagent number. i.e. `r2`.